 However, Elementor doesn’t support password protecting pages by default.
 You have to install its paid add-on namely EA Protected Content.

-In this tutorial, we’ll look at how to use Elementor and Password Protect WordPress to password your WordPress content.
+In this tutorial, we’ll look at how to create an Elementor password protected page with PPWP.
 Before digging into details, let’s cover the effectiveness of both plugins.

-Besides default landing page templates, you’re able to set up sales pages, promotion pages, and even custom forms with Elementor.
+Besides default landing page templates, you’re able to set up sales pages, promotion pages, custom forms with Elementor, and even customize the WooCommerce shop page.
 On top of that, the plugin assists all types of professionals in your team, from non-tech savvy to developers in creating eye-catching pages quickly.

 The visual editor helps non-code designers build pages by adding content blocks, buttons, star ratings, and progress bars within seconds.
 For developers, they can use script optimization, custom attributes, and rollback versions.

-Primarily comes as a WordPress page and post password protection plugin, Password Protect WordPress (PPWP) allows you to lock sections of a WordPress page or post with a password.
+Primarily comes as a WordPress page and post password protection plugin, (PPWP) allows you to lock sections of a WordPress page or post with a password.
 This feature is available in the plugin’s lite version.

 While editing a page or post, you can find and add a protected content element right in Elementor widget.
 There is no coding required.